 And I see we have a call here, Maggie from Motherwell in Scotland, welcome to the show…

-“So it would be ich habe eine Nachricht hinterlassen, right??”
+“Ah… so it would be ‘Ich habe eine Nachricht hinterlassen.’ right??”

-Belassen which is just a technical, formal sounding variation of lassen in sense of not changing.
+Then, there’s also belassen, which is just a technical, formal sounding variation of lassen in sense of not changing/leaving.